AmosDinh/BikePricePredict/readme.md

 2. Cleanup and analysis
 3. "Proof of concept" ResNet50 & Robust Model using MAPE (Mean Absolute Percentage Error)
 4. Visualization using GradCam
-4. Interested in the tensorflow model?
+4. Interested in the tensorflow model or clean dataset?
 Please contact me :)

 Results: From PowerPoint slides, the actuall notebook "BikePricePrediction" is of course more detailed but also contains university requirements (preliminaries etc.):